slevomat/coding-standard/README.md

 Reports useless `@var` annotation (or whole documentation comment) for constants because the type of constant is always clear.

+#### SlevomatCodingStandard.TypeHints.UnionTypeHintFormat 🔧

+Checks format of union type hint format.

+Sniff provides the following settings:

+* `enable`: either to enable or not this sniff.
+By default, it is enabled for PHP versions 8.0 or higher.
+* `shortNullable`: `yes` requires usage of `?` for nullable type hint, `no` disallows it.
+None is set by default so both are enabled.
+* `nullPosition`: `first` requires `null` on first position in the type hint, `last` requires last position.
+None is set by default so `null` can be everywhere.

 #### SlevomatCodingStandard.Exceptions.ReferenceThrowableOnly 🔧🚧

 In PHP 7.0, a [`Throwable` interface was added](https://wiki.php.net/rfc/throwable-interface) that allows catching and handling errors in more cases than `Exception` previously allowed.
 So, if the catch statement contained `Exception` on PHP 5.x, it means it should probably be rewritten to reference `Throwable` on PHP 7.x.
 This sniff enforces that.